How Do You Test For It?

 Both Labcorp and Quest Diagnostics provide IgM and IgG Western Blot testing for Lyme disease.
 The tests are usually covered by insurance, but testing doesn’t take into account divergent Borrelia strains.
 Both laboratories report a limited number of Western Blot bands, which may lead to decreased sensitivity and more false-negative results.

 This laboratory is continuing to grow in its use by Lyme specialists.
-While tests from Vibrant America are only available with a doctor’s order, they offer extensive and potentially more accurate reporting.
+While tests from Vibrant Wellness are only available with a doctor’s order, they offer extensive and potentially more accurate reporting.

 Limitations of Lyme Disease Testing